 All three available powerplants have variable valve timing that boosts both efficiency and performance, Kelley Blue Book says.
 Car and Driver thinks the balance us perfect: Even in heavy driving, the engines are "eking the most out of every drop of gas."
 The automatic transmission in the X5 is "right up there with the best of them," says Cars.com.
 "Shift quality is excellent."

-MyRide.com mentions that on twisty mountain roads, the BMW X5 does not handle in the way a large crossover usually does: “the X5 has both the power and the handling to make you think sport, not utility."
-Edmunds likewise declares "the X5 M is simply one of the best high-performance SUVs on the market.”
-According to Car and Driver, the 2010 BMW X5 has "responsive steering, powerful engines, and a taut chassis," which give the X5 a connected feeling absent in most SUVs.
-Cars.com agrees, saying that the X5 "always feels stable and under control," with Car and Driver praising the "natural-feeling steering."
+Edmunds declares "the X5 M is simply one of the best high-performance SUVs on the market."
+Car and Driver says the X5 has "responsive steering, powerful engines, and a taut chassis," which give the X5 a connected feeling absent in most SUVs.
+Cars.com says the X5 "always feels stable and under control."
+Car and Driver praises the "natural-feeling steering."